karimarttila/karimarttila.github.io/_posts/2020-01-06-clojure-impressions-round-three.md

 * [Become a Full Stack Developer with Clojure and ClojureScript!]({% post_url 2018-04-22-become-a-full-stack-developer-with-clojure-and-clojurescript %})
 * [Five Languages — Five Stories]({% post_url 2018-11-19-five-languages-five-stories %})

-In this new “Clojure Impressions Round Three” blog post I document some new Clojure programming practices I learned doing this new Clojure exercise.
+In this new "Clojure Impressions Round Three" blog post I document some new Clojure programming practices I learned doing this new Clojure exercise.

 You can find the project in [Github](https://github.com/karimarttila/clojure/tree/master/webstore-demo/simple-server).